Tameside Oldham and Glossop Mind Privacy and Cookies Policy

 1. Who we are

-Tameside Oldham and Glossop Mind are a mental health charity formed in 1978.
-In 2008 we re-registered as Tameside, Oldham and Glossop Mind and became a wellbeing service.
-Our aim is to continue to provide the best quality local mental health services in prevention, early intervention and primary care; alongside empowering individuals and our communities to live well.
-We are a ‘data controller’ and ‘data processor’ for the purposes of the Data Protection Act 1988 and the General Data Protection Regulation.
-This means that we collect, process, and store your personal information.
+We are a mental health charity, first formed in 1978.
+In 2008 we re-registered as Tameside, Oldham, and Glossop (TOG) Mind and became a wellbeing service.
+Our aim is to provide the best quality local mental health services in prevention, early intervention, and primary care; alongside empowering individuals and our communities to live well.
+As defined by the Data Protection Act 1988 and the General Data Protection Regulation, at times we are a ‘data controller’ and at other times we are a ‘data processor’.
+This means that we collect, process, and store your personal information, but depending on the service, purpose or activity, our authority and responsibility will change.

-For further information about our privacy practices and policies you can contact our Data Protection Officer by:
+For further information about our privacy practices you can contact our Data Protection Officer by:

 • Writing to 216 - 218 Katherine Street, Ashton-under-Lyne, OL6 7AS.